Shimanti/recipes/README.md

 # recipes
 App that retrieves recipes based on a search criteria such as "chicken".
-Search through the Edamom website.
+Searches through the Edamom website.
 Edamom is a website that aggregates recipes and provides an API to access their data.